syncfusion-content/blazor-docs/blazor/pivot-table/editing.md

         data = ProductDetails.GetProductData().ToList();
         //Bind the data source collection here.
 Refer "Assigning sample data to the pivot table" section in getting started for more details.
     }
-    // Triggers when the current UI action fails to achieve the desired result. public void ActionFailure(PivotActionFailureEventArgs args)
+    public void ActionFailure(PivotActionFailureEventArgs args)
     {
-        if(args.ActionName == "Add new record" && args.ActionName == "Save edited records")
+        if(args.ActionName == "Add new record" && args.ActionName == "Edit record")
         {
-          // Your code here.
+          // Triggers when the current UI action fails to achieve the desired result.
         }
     }
 }